laurenchen0631/English-Learning/category/common_tranisition.md

 - **in order that** == **so that** 為了
  	- She used her mother's kitchen in order that the turkey might be properly cooked
 	- I’ll go there so that I can talk to the president.
+- in response to 作為對...的反應
+	- In response to my shouts people ran to help.
+	- He opened the door in response to a knock.
 - so ... (that) ... 因為..所以
 	- Gary was so surprised that he remained speechless for a few minutes.
 	- An almost 50-year-old mom looks so young that people think she’s her son’s girlfriend.